|

-This example counts the words in a file and writes a list with words and the coresponding count
+This example counts the words from the standard input file and writes a list with words and the corresponding count

 $ include "seed7_05.s7i"; # Standard Seed7 library